Glauber-V/AppNote/README.md

 ## Architecture

-AppNote is written with the SOLID principles and the [recommended architecture](https://developer.android.com/topic/architecture) by Google to create a robust, scalable, and easy-to-understand app.
+AppNote is written with the SOLID principles and the [recommended architecture](https://developer.android.com/topic/architecture) by Google.
 All notes are stored in a local database managed by [RoomDatabase](https://developer.android.com/training/data-storage/room).
 Repositories are defined as interfaces to be later implemented by production and testing code.
 Business logic is separated from the UI inside a ViewModel.
 And finally, [Hilt](https://dagger.dev/hilt/) modules inject necessary classes to the respective consumers.

 ## Animations